sbcshop/PiCoder-Software/documents/readme.md

 **Use case:**
 ```
+# import required module from library
+from picoder import LED

 # interested to work with LED1
 Led1 = LED(1)   # create class instance, by passing LED number
 Led1.on() 	  # call function to turn on LED 1 of PiCoder